CASTROVILLE, TEXAS: THE FRANCE OF TEXAS

-In Castroville, you're just as likely to be greeted by a “bonjour” as you are to hear “howdy!”
-Texas hospitality blends perfectly with European charm in this beautiful little Hill Country town just west of San Antonio.
-Founded and populated by immigrants from the Alsace region of France (in the northeastern part of the country, bordering Germany and Switzerland), Castroville takes pride in its rich history, while having played its own part in the formation of the Lone Star State.
+In Castroville, you might be as likely to be greeted by a “bonjour” as you are to hear “howdy!”
+Texas hospitality blends harmoniously with European charm in this little Hill Country town west of San Antonio.
+Founded and populated by immigrants from the Alsace region of northeastern France, Castroville takes pride in its rich history, while having played its own part in the formation of the Lone Star State.
 Its European roots are reflected in the town’s motto, “The Little Alsace of Texas.”